 Send Daily/Weekly Updates

 Talk to your families about what’s happening with your center.
 Here’s what you could include in these daily/weekly updates:

-And if need a hand filling your open seats, LegUp can help.
-Track your seats, share your real-time availability with families seeking care, grow your waitlist, and receive deposits quickly using LegUp’s free Enrollment & Waitlist Management tools!
-Schedule a demo here in less than 1 minute.
-Or send us an email at email@example.com.
+And if need a hand filling your open seats, LegUp can help!
+Share your real-time availability online, manage and grow your waitlist, and fill your seats quickly using LegUp’s free enrollment platform.